-Alicia Locker is an associate physical scientist at the RAND Corporation.
-Locker’s interests include health and mental health in active military service members and veteran populations, retention and resiliency in service members, military family and caregiver support, military readiness, social isolation and loneliness, women's heath and family health, intimate partner violence, domestic violence, and elder abuse.
+Alicia Locker is an behavioral neuroscientist at the RAND Corporation.
+Locker’s interests include health and mental health in active military service members and veteran populations, retention and resiliency in service members, caregiver support, military readiness, social isolation and loneliness, women's heath and family health, intimate partner violence, domestic violence, elder abuse, stress in the death care worker population, biotechnology, government medicine development, military medical transport, and elder abuse.

-Recently, Locker has been working on Solider and Family Readiness, traumatic brain injury in veterans, JROTC, solider performance and human readiness, and FVL work.
-Locker has been working on pushing research on intimate partner violence, domestic conflict, elder abuse, decisionmaking and development, holistic health, and programs to promote well-being in at-risk populations.
-Locker enjoys interdisciplinary work and using quantitative data analyses to answer new and relevant societal issues.
+Locker has been working on traumatic brain injury in veterans, military medical transport, solider performance and human readiness, and military mental health and wellness.
+She has also been working on domestic conflict, elder abuse, death care workers, holistic health, and programs to promote well-being in at-risk populations.
+Locker enjoys interdisciplinary work and tackling complex and relevant societal issues.

-Locker is a behavioral neuroscientist and earned her Ph.D. at the Pennsylvania State University investigating nicotine and alcohol use in adolescent females.
+Locker earned her Ph.D. in neuroscience at the Pennsylvania State University investigating nicotine and alcohol use in adolescent females.
 After graduation Locker was a post-doc at the National Institute of Occupational Health and Safety/Centers for Disease Control where she examined potential causes and treatments for Gulf War Illness in veterans, and she also worked at the University of Pittsburgh Medical Center researching pathways associated with cognitive symptoms of mental disorders (e.g., schizophrenia).

 Breslau, J., Finucane, M.L., Locker, A.R., Baird, M.D., Roth, E.A., Collins, R.L. , A longitudinal study of psychological distress in the United States before and during the COVID-19 pandemic. , Preventative Medicine, 2020